 Peer Psychotherapy

-I have been “out and about” my lived experience for ever.
-The more of it I have addressed, the more of it I have shared.
-I can’t tell you enough about the value of living openly as myself and owning my story has had on me, especially on shame and self-blame.
-I understand it is not everyone’s wish to be open about your story.
+I have been “out” about my lived experience for a long time.
+The more I have addressed, processed and integrated my lived experience, the more I have shared about it with the world.
+The value of living openly as myself and owning my story has been tremendous and it has had a great impact on what used to be strong tendencies towards shame and self-blame.
+I know it is not everyone’s wish to be open about your story.
 And you do not have to be that, of course, as long as you are open with yourself about it.

-Apart from the above, I also use my long experience with working with experiential learning, with animal and nature assisted therapy, learning and mindfulness, together with expressive arts.
+In Peer Psychotherapy I also use my extensive experience with working with experiential learning, with animal and nature assisted therapy, and mindfulness, together with expressive arts and body based approaches.
 All trauma informed of course.

-Peer psychotherapy means we meet as equals – but it is still you who are in the center of the sessions and it is still your psychotherapy.
-But you will notice you are more in charge in it than you would be in a traditional psychotherapy.
+Peer Psychotherapy means we meet as equals, as peers, it is a very relational as well as ecological form of therapy.
+It is still you who are in the center of the sessions and it is still your psychotherapy.
+You will notice you are more in charge than you would be in traditional psychotherapy, at the same time as I am more present.

 Contact me if you want to try Peer Psychotherapy out, or if you just want to know more about it for the moment.